allpaca/V8Harvest/V8Harvest_2015.md

 var b = [];
 b[i - 2] = 33;
 try {

-  var c = a.concat(b);
+  // This is supposed to throw a RangeError. var c = a.concat(b);
+  // If it didn't, ObservableSetLength will detect the problem.
   Object.observe(c, function() {});
   c.length = 1;
 } catch(e) {